 I recently moved to an area near the ocean.
 It is a bit more rural than other places I’ve lived.
 A chance to get away from the hustle in an attempt to tame a tired and cluttered brain.

 The house is adjacent to a large undeveloped area populated by an abundance of trees.
 An unexpected variety of wildlife shares the neighborhood.
-In my short time here, a backyard camera has captured visits by foxes, coyotes, skunks, raccoons, possums, deer, and even a mountain lion.
-Continue reading
+In my short time here, a backyard camera has captured visits by foxes, coyotes, skunks, raccoons, opossums, deer, and pumas.

 Duffy, our labradoodle, was enjoying his morning off-leash play in a field with seven other dogs.
 Always delightful… watching them interact.
 Every character is unique.
 Like people, but less inhibited.